mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while warming up with the puzzles from 2015.

+## Day 9: Mirage Maintenance

+A couple of recursive functions later it was best day so far.

 ## Day 8: Haunted Wasteland

 A little math helped solve part 2.